-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, and Impact on Looked After Children)

 Health - the strategy sets out recommendations that if pursued can help lead to a broad improvement to the health and wellbeing of residents of Thurrock.
 Sustainability - the strategy sets out recommendations that if pursued can lead to a network of open spaces, sports facilities and active travel connections that can play a major part in the future sustainability of the Borough.